omnivector-solutions/armasec/README.md

 manage users and permissions through the OIDC platform itself.

+### Supported algorithms

+The `armada-security` package has been tested with the following algorithms for authentication:

+* HS256 for the standard TokenManager
+* RS256 for the AsymmetricManager

+The `armada-security` package should function with any of the algorithms supported by the [python-jose](https://python-jose.readthedocs.io/en/latest/) jwt package.
+However, no verification of functionality has been done outside of HS256 and RS256 yet.

 ## Installation

 The `armada-security` package can be installed like any other python package.
 For now, though, it